arthurabreu/AllThingsAndroid/README.md

 AllThingsAndroid is an Android application built with Jetpack Compose, designed to showcase a variety of common UI patterns, modern Android development best practices using Jetpack libraries, and distinct feature implementations.
 It serves as a practical reference for building contemporary Android apps.

+Some cases don't have clean architecture and the best patterns, as they can be used to discuss the best approach.
+Most other examples are coded clean, with unit tets and instrumented tests.

+Only Medidation UI had a design that was thought as a showcase, the rest is mostly to showcase code.

 ## Features Implemented

 The application includes the following distinct features and UI showcases: